The official website of the European

 websites from EU institutions and agencies.
 The business

-which can be particularly useful for businesses.
+business in Europe which can be particularly useful for

-The European Parliament is the only directly-elected body
+The European Parliament is the only directly-elected

 The European Parliament

-website (external link) provides information on MEPs,
+website (external site) provides information on MEPs,

 elections, news, committees and delegations.